Jeitun: Excavations

-Jeitun was discovered by Alexander Marushchenko and has been excavated since the 1950s by Boris Kuftin and Mikhail Masson.
+Jeitun was discovered by Alexander Marushchenko and has been excavated since the 1950s by Boris Kuftin and Vadim Masson.

 The site covers an area of about 5,000 square meters.
 It consists of free-standing houses of a uniform ground plan.
 The houses were rectangular and had a large fireplace on one side and a niche facing it as well as adjacent yard areas.
 The floors were covered with lime plaster.
 The buildings were made of sun-dried cylindrical clay blocks about 70 cm long and 20 cm thick.
 The clay was mixed with finely chopped straw.

 There were about 30 houses that could have accommodated about 150–200 persons.

-Clay figurines found in Mehrgarh (Pakistan), an important precursor to the Indus Valley civilization, resemble those discovered at Teppe Zagheh, and at Jeitun.
+Clay figurines found in Mehrgarh (Pakistan), an important precursor to the Indus Valley Civilization, resemble those discovered at Teppe Zagheh, and at Jeitun.

 Agriculture

 The people of the Jeitun culture were growing barley and two sorts of wheat, which were harvested with wooden or bone knives or sickles with stone blades.
 Stone handmills and other stone tools were found.
 The site seems to show the oldest evidence of arable farming in Central Asia.

 Sheep and goats were already domesticated by the villagers, but they also hunted to supplement their diet.
 The results of the research by David R. Harris show that, in this region, there were none of the wild forms of einkorn or barley that could have been used for domestication, so these were brought from elsewhere already domesticated.
 The same applies to sheep.
 The wild goat Capra aegagrus, on the other hand, was widespread in Central Asia and could, therefore, have been domesticated in the area.

-Various types of the earliest Jeitun artefacts, such as clay figurines, decorated ceramics, and small stone axes, show similarities with those of the early agricultural Neolithic sites in the Zagros mountains, such as Jarmo (Iraq).
-This may indicate the movements of the Neolithic people from the Levant to Central Asia, via the Zagros mountains.
+Various types of the earliest Jeitun artefacts, such as clay figurines, decorated ceramics, and small stone axes, show similarities with those of the early agricultural Neolithic sites in the Zagros Mountains, such as Jarmo (Iraq).
+This may indicate the movements of the Neolithic people from the Levant to Central Asia, via the Zagros Mountains.

 It is possible that the later Jeitun influence expanded to the south, across the Kopet Dag mountains to Kermanshah Province and Luristan, to the sites such as Tepe Guran, Tepe Sarab, and Ganj Dareh.